datarisk-io/mlops_codex/docs/source/training_guide.rst

 Training your model
 ===================

-Training your model in Neomaril helps by logging everything in a model registry, while also saving time by runnig experiments in parallel.
+Training your model in Neomaril helps by logging everything in a model registry, while also saving time by running experiments in parallel.

 Also, the training module is connected to the deploying and monitoring module, so using the training in Neomaril saves time in the next steps.